Jesr2104/Chromosome-browser/README.md

 | JavaScript | :small_blue_diamond:Scripting language used to create interactivity and dynamic behavior on the web interface |

 ## Authors
-- John Doe (Project Manager)
+- Alina Kennedy (Assistant)
+- Oliver Scott (Assistant)
-- Elena alvarez Ortega [GitHub @Elena](https://github.com/ealvar03) (Bioinformatics Lead)
+- Elena Alvarez Ortega [GitHub @Elena](https://github.com/ealvar03) (Bioinformatics Lead)
 - Jorge Eliecer Soto Ramos (IT Supervisor)

 ## Acknowledgements
-- We would like to thank the [Miss-name] Research Institute for providing access to the original genetic data used in this project.
+- We would like to thank the Birkbeck College Research Institute for providing access to the original genetic data used in this project.
-- Special thanks to [Miss-name] for [his/her] valuable input and guidance throughout the development of the project.
+- Special thanks to Andrew Coleman for his valuable input and guidance throughout the development of the project.